Go Back

 1. Bell pepper, celery, and onions: Together, these make up the “holy trinity,” an aromatic flavor base that starts many classic Cajun and Creole recipes like jambalaya, gumbo, dirty rice, and pasta entrees.

 2. Shrimp stock: Find this in the soup aisle.
-You can make your own shrimp stock or substitute seafood stock, too.
+You can make your own shrimp stock or substitute seafood stock, chicken broth, or chicken stock.

 3. Shrimp: Start with fresh shrimp or thawed frozen shrimp that have been peeled and deveined.
 If your fishmonger doesn’t offer them already this way, here’s how to clean shrimp.